jacobsfletch/rhtml-docs/guides/parsing-the-response.md

 ## ArrayBuffer To Base64

 The `ArrayBuffer` can be decoded to `Base64`, a format probably most familiar to you.

-This can be done with a simple function ([credit to this post](https://stackoverflow.com/questions/9267899/arraybuffer-to-base64-encoded-string)):
+Fortunately this can be done with a basic function ([credit to this post](https://stackoverflow.com/questions/9267899/arraybuffer-to-base64-encoded-string)):

 ```javascript
 const arrayBufferToBase64 = (arrayBuffer) => {